The Real Meaning of July 1

 Vote Now, Vote Often on User Voice

-My solution is to ask the Teams development group to introduce a team setting to suppress the posting of service messages to the General channel.
+My solution is to ask the Teams development group to introduce a team setting to suppress the posting of system messages to the General channel.
 In fact, there’s already a User Voice suggestion to turn off “Member add” notifications.
 If you think the idea is a good one, why don’t you vote for it to help the Teams development group prioritize the idea as they craft future development plans.